Fdawgs/yh-sider-obfuscation-service/README.md

 This service was created out of a need for query strings parameters containing personally identifiable data [to be obfuscated](https://github.com/Somerset-SIDeR-Programme/SIDeR-interop-patterns/wiki/query-string-obfuscation) when users click on the [SIDeR](https://www.somersetccg.nhs.uk/about-us/digital-projects/sider/) contextual link within Yeovil District Hospital NHSFT's Patient Administration System (PAS), InterSystems TrakCare.

+A video demonstrating the contextual link in action can be found [here](./docs/videos/).

 Single sign-on for a user using access tokens from a Keycloak server instance can be enabled using environment variables found in `.env.template`.

 ## Prerequisites